chiedo/leadership/README.md

 - StrengthsFinder 2.0 by Don Clifton
 - First, Break All The Rules by Marcus Buckingham
 - Switch by Chip Heath & Dan Heath
-- Crucial Conversations by 4 authors
+- Who not How by Dan Sullivan

 ### Process